 Applied and industrial training

-The IIE-PhD programme is closely connected to the private and industrial research sectors.
-This can be clearly seen through the collaboration with Friuli Innovazione and through the established relationships with a large number of enterprises, industries and private research centres, which have led to collaboration agreements with the Dipartimento Politecnico di Ingegneria e Architettura.
+The IIE PhD programme maintains strong links with the private and industrial research sectors.
+This is evidenced by the collaboration with Friuli Innovazione and by numerous partnerships with enterprises, industries, and private research centres, which have led to formal collaboration agreements with the Polytechnic Department of Engineering and Architecture.

-In particular, the collaboration with Friuli Innovazione is focused on:
+In particular, the collaboration with Friuli Innovazione focuses on:

-• technology transfer of applied research activities carried out by PhD fellows in private research centres, industries and small and medium size enterprises;
+• Facilitating technology transfer of applied research results produced by PhD students to private research centres, industries, and SMEs;

-• fund raising for PhD and post-doc projects.
+• Fundraising for PhD and postdoctoral research projects.

-In general, the collaborating industries and enterprises finance or co-finance PhD activities through PhD grants or research fellowships, also sponsoring laboratory material and instrumentation or providing financial support to PhD fellows for research periods abroad in highly qualified research centres or for participation at international conferences.
+Collaborating industries and enterprises typically finance or co-finance PhD activities through scholarships or research fellowships, and may also sponsor laboratory equipment and materials, or provide financial support to PhD students for research periods abroad in leading research centres and for participation in international conferences.

 Job opportunities after PhD

-2. Employment in production and tertiary enterprises requesting skills in production management, procurement and commercial exchange.
+• Employment in production and service enterprises: positions requiring expertise in production management, procurement, and commercial operations.